 - Pages – from here you can create, delete and modify your pages and their content.

 - Appearance – as the name suggests, from this tab you can modify the layout of your site.
-From here you can download themes, modify them and tweak all components of your pages.
+From here you can download and update themes, modify them, and tweak all components of your pages.

 - Plugins – This is the place from where you manage your WordPress extensions.
-The tab allows you to browse, install, delete and set up different WordPress plugins.
+The tab allows you to browse and install WordPress Plugins, delete them, and set them up in different ways.

 2. Customize Your WordPress Profile